syncfusion-content/flutter-docs/Flutter/barcode/overview.md

 ---
 layout: post
-title: Overview of Syncfusion Flutter Barcode
+title: About Flutter Barcode widget | Syncfusion
-description: Learn the key features such as symbology types and text customization option available in the Flutter Barcode.
+description: Learn here all about introduction of Syncfusion Flutter Barcode (SfBarcodeGenerator) widget, its features, and more.
 platform: flutter
 control: SfBarcodeGenerator
 documentation: ug
 ---

-# Overview of Barcode Generator
+# Flutter Barcode (SfBarcodeGenerator) Overview

 The Syncfusion Flutter Barcode Generator is a data visualization widget used to generate and display data in a machine-readable format.
 It provides a perfect approach to encode text using supported symbology types.